ic3sec/LoveIt-Lite/exampleSite/content/posts/basic-markdown-syntax/index.en.md

 ###### h6 Heading
 ```

-The HTML looks like this:
+The HTML looks like this (LoveIt-Lite adds the colouring in "LoveIt-Lite/assets/css/_mixin/_headercolor.scss"):

 ```html
 <h2>h2 Heading</h2>